Tipping in Egypt

 I understand that some guests would prefer if tipping was included in the pricing.
 Every year, when reviewing my own tour prices, I am tempted to include the tipping in my group tours, as I cringe inside any time I or my guides have to remind people to tip the bus driver, a cruise boat, or a waiter.
 I also feel very embarrassed if guests at Mara House ask me the appropriate amount to tip my housekeepers or Amr for cooking up his amazing Salahadeen Feast.
 However, altering the economic landscape of a country that isn’t mine isn’t a viable solution.
 Instead, my aim is to help you navigate and appreciate the local tipping culture.

-Additionally, if you don’t personally offer tips, the workers may interpret it as a sign that you didn’t find their service worthy of a tip, which could leave them feeling disheartened.
+If you don’t personally offer tips, the workers may interpret it as a sign that you didn’t find their service worthy of a tip, which could leave them feeling disheartened.
 It’s essential to recognize that tipping isn’t merely a financial transaction; it’s a culturally ingrained way of expressing gratitude throughout Egypt.
 It’s a tradition that extends beyond individual preferences.

 How to Tip Someone and what not to do